-The Trust and Foreside Fund Services, LLC (the "Distributor") are parties to a distribution agreement ("Distribution Agreement"), whereby the Distributor acts as principal underwriter for the Fund and distributes Shares on a best efforts basis.
+The Trust and Foreside Fund Services, LLC, a wholly owned subsidiary of Foreside Financial Group (dba ACA Group) (the "Distributor") are parties to a distribution agreement ("Distribution Agreement"), whereby the Distributor acts as principal underwriter for the Fund and distributes Shares on a best efforts basis.
 Shares are continuously offered for sale by the Distributor only in Creation Units.
 The Distributor will not distribute Shares in amounts less than a Creation Unit and does not maintain a secondary market in Shares.
 The principal business address of the Distributor is Three Canal Plaza, Suite 100, Portland, Maine 04101.